Classification of quotient bundles on the Fargues-Fontaine curve: Classification of quotient bundles

 We now proceed to the final reduction step.
 Here we aim to reduce the slopes of $\Fcal$ to the slopes of $\Qcal$ in a certain way that the quantity $c_{\Ecal, \Fcal}(\Qcal)$ can only decrease throughout the procedure.
+For a precise description of our procedure, we introduce the following construction: